Lesson Plans

 Check out lesson plans for culturally sustaining instruction to prepare students for a strong future in diverse communities.

-Here you can get over 120 lesson plans, instructional best practices and historical resources to support you in delivering culturally-sustaining classroom lessons.
-See a PDF list the available resources or use the search tools at the right.
+Here you can get over 245 lesson plans, instructional best practices and historical resources to support you in delivering culturally-sustaining classroom lessons.
+See a PDF list the available resources or use the search tools below.

 In addition to the curated resources, IDRA has a set of innovative original classroom lessons using a new America Is Me (AIM) framework for teaching intercultural skills: solidarity, social awareness, social-emotional wellness, sociocultural exchange, and social change.
 These skills are transferable across academic content areas.
 The AIM lessons also include modifications for emergent bilingual learners (English learners).